maxwells/signature.js/README.md

 		size: 12, // defaults to 10 point
 		lineHeight: 13, // defaults to 1.2em
 		maxWidth: 150, // defaults to entire width
-		position: Signature.NORTH_EAST // any cardinal/ordinal direction or CENTER
+		position: Signature.NORTH_EAST // any cardinal/ordinal direction or CENTER (defaults to NORTH) }
-	}
 });
 ```